Node.js SDK

 TypeScript types

-All request and response types are exported for use in your application:
+All request and response types are exported from the package:

 typescript-types.ts